apache/tvm/docs/langref/relay/type_system.rst

 Function Type
 ~~~~~~~~~~~~~
-A function type in Relay, see tvm/relay/type.h for more details.
+A function type in Relay, see `tvm/relay/type.h` for more details.

 This is the type assigned to functions in Relay.
-They consist of
+A function type
-a list of type parameters which enable the definition of generic
+is a list of type parameters, a set of type constraints, a sequence of argument
-functions, a set of type constraints which we omit for the time
-being, a sequence of argument types, and a return type.
+types, and a return type.

 We informally write them as:
 `forall (type_params), (arg_types) -> ret_type where type_constraints`